karadalex/signature-in-a-block/README.md

 3. Visit localhost:8080/ipfs/<HASH> where HASH is the hash of the dapp folder (the last result)

+## Troubleshooting

+1. Error: the tx doesn't have the correct nonce. account has nonce of: <SOME NUMber> tx has nonce of: <SOME OTHER NUMBER>.
+Make sure MetaMask is synced with the private blockchain.
+If not go to Metamask > Settings > Reset Account.
+Do this every time you deploy contracts with a new Ganache process

 ## Disclaimer
 This is an experimental project for educational purposes only.
 It is not audited and must not be used in production, on the Ethereum main network!